What is UX / UI Design?

 Yes, both UX and UI design are good career paths.
 They are both in-demand careers that pay well with a good job outlook.
 They are also great for the altruistic because you can do what you love while helping people with everyday challenges!
 Schedule a 10-minute chat with admissions to learn more about the product design program at Flatiron School.

-Disclaimer: The information in this blog is current as of 10 June 2021.
+Disclaimer: The information in this blog is current as of June 10, 2021.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.